Operations & Technology

 What are the common challenges businesses face when implementing workflow automation?

 Common obstacles include employee resistance to change, unclear goals, and insufficient training.
-Technical integration with legacy systems can also slow projects.
-Overcome these by communicating benefits, involving teams early, starting with small pilot projects, and investing in training and change management.
+Technical integration with legacy systems can slow projects, and automating the wrong process—before you simplify it—locks in waste.
+Overcome these by communicating benefits, involving teams early, starting with small pilot projects, validating the current-state map, and investing in training and change management.

 How can small businesses ensure successful adoption of workflow automation?